HEART AND SOUL

 From music, a good movie, a book, nature, my children and most importantly from emotions.
 I am a sensitive person, an empath and an introvert, this can be hard sometimes.
 Photography has a deeply spiritual aspect, going out to shoot can be uplifting.

 Ansel Adams, Henri Cartier-Bresson, Man Ray, Robert Frank, Steve McCurry, Vivian Maier, Alan Schaller, Meg Loeks, Jyo Bhamidipati, Julia Anna Gospodarou, Joel Tjintjelaar.
-There are so many photographers that have inspired and influenced my style throughout my journey it would be hard to mention them all.
+There are so many photographers that have inspired me throughout my journey it would be hard to mention them all.

 Has your style of shooting changed since you first started?